Reaction Post to news article on cities/organizations/sports using artifical grass

 One of the benefits of artificial grass fields is you can install a shock pad beneath the grass.
 Since natural grass surfaces have unpredictable growth and level, athletes won’t be able to properly calculate their moves.
 It would be difficult for them to know which parts are hard and which are wet.
 Especially after rainfall.

 Artificial grass fields of the 20th-century function like natural grass.
 Studies even show that players perform better in artificial grass surfaces.
 They found that sprinting and turning are “significantly better” on artificial turf, too.
 Changing directions while moving is easier due to the players “being able to generate more force from the surface.”

 Gone are the days when artificial grass is viewed as an unworthy alternative.
 Turf for playing fields have changed so much since its introduction in 1966.
 The fact that FIFA allows their games to be played on artificial grass is a testament to the progress it has made as a playing surface.

 Although health deterioration and physical injury are still both real and pressing concerns, they can be lessened.
 Toxin-free and lead-free grass is also available in the market.
 Falls can now be broken instead of bones because of shock pads.
 Flexibility and last-second decisions in the field are also supported by the surface.
 As an athlete, artificial turf’s got everything you’d want in a playing field.

-Install artificial grass of the 20th century in your field, or right in your home.
+Install the MegaSport in your field, or right in your home.